ftelschow/ResearchGroup/_pages/publications.md

 ## 2022

 **Functional Delta Residuals and Applications to Simultaneous Confidence Bands of Moment Based Statistics.**
-Telschow, Fabian JE, Samuel Davenport, and Armin Schwartzman.
+F. Telschow, S. Davenport, and A. Schwartzman.
 *Journal of Multivariate Analysis 192 (2022): 105085.*

 **Simultaneous Confidence Bands for Functional Data using the Gaussian Kinematic Formula.**